 Tom Brook presents all the latest news and reviews from the US cinema scene.

-A chance to see action from the August 2011 Edinburgh Military Tattoo.
+A chance to hear some of the best music from the 2014 Royal Edinburgh Military Tattoo.

 Coverage of the introduction of a Ten Minute Rule Bill in the House of Commons